juriad/advent2019/README.md

 Because the task was about modeling constraints, I for once chose a suitable language.
 Solution took only a couple minutes.

+## Day 5 - (Free)Basic

+Again, I had to parse input manually; I am getting better at this.
+The task itself was just a natural progression of day 2.

 # Pool of languages
 * java
 * kotlin